 Then mark your perspective dot.
 A yellow arrow is pointing to the location of my perspective dot.

-After you finish the first letter, then work on the adjacent letter.
+After you finish the first row, then work on the next row (if there is one).

 I highly recommend creating a pencil version of your sign before you start burning!